One of the first tough issues every business owner faces is choosing the right legal entity.

 A sole proprietorship allows you to go into business for yourself, plain and simple.
 This is far and away the easiest type of business to own and operate, and you report all income and expenses on your personal tax return (Schedule C, to be exact).

 The biggest drawback of sole proprietorships is that they don’t provide legal protection like corporations and LLCs.
 However, if you’re a freelancer or one-person company and you’re in an industry that doesn’t entail much legal risk, then a sole proprietorship is often the simplest way to go.

-- A sole proprietorship can have only one owner — any more than that and you’ll need to form a partnership, corporation, or LLC.
+A sole proprietorship can have only one owner — any more than that and you’ll need to form a corporation, LLC, or partnership.

 2. S Corp

 A corporation is a separate legal entity that provides its owners (called shareholders) with substantial protection against legal claims.
 This is often referred to as “the corporate shield.”

 In layman's terms, there are two types of corporations: C corps and S corps.
 While they function similarly in a broad legal sense, they’re completely different in terms of the type of ownership they allow and the way they pay taxes.
 Overall, C corps are the preferred choice for large companies that plan to have lots of shareholders and multiple classes of stock.
 In contrast, S corps are the go-to choice for smaller, privately-held businesses that plan to have one or a small number of shareholders.